tier4/AutowareArchitectureProposal.proj/design/Sensing/Sensing.md

     * `sensor_msgs::CameraInfo`: Camera preprocessor should relay camera information driver node without modifying any values since all parameters should be constant.

 * **GNSS Preprocessor**
   * Possible preprocessing functions:
     * conversion of (latitude, longitude, altitude) to (x,y,z) in map coordinate
     * (Optional) Deriving orientation using mutiple GNSS inputs
     * (Optional) Filter out unreliable data
   * Input: `sensor_msgs::NavSatFix` message from driver.
   * Output: Pose in `geometry_msgs::PoseWithCovariance`.
 Unreliable data can also be filtered out based on satellite fix information.
-Each fields in the message should be calculated as following:
+Each field in the message should be calculated as following:
     * Pose: This must be projected into map frame from latitude and longitude information
     * Orientation: This should be derived from calculating changes in position over time or byusing mutiple GNSS sensors on vehicle.
     * Covariance: Covariance should reflect reliability of GNSS output.
 It may be relaying covariance from the input or reflect satellite fix status.